tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 3. The language box shall be ticked according to the languages actually used.
 4. The Administration Bureau will verify mobile phone number randomly.
 If the applicant cannot be reached via the mobile phone number provided, the filing will be rejected.
 Please attend to the relevant phone call.

-## Filing requirements of Yunnan Communications Administration Bureau
+## Filing Requirements of Yunnan Communications Administration Bureau
 Individual:
 1. The address indicated in the certificate must be within Yunnan province.
 Filing with ID card with address outside of Yunnan will not be accepted.
 2. The access to the website shall not be enabled before the website filing is successfully completed.